adowneywall/Tutorials/tutorials/heritability_overview.md

 parameterizations (x-axis).
 Overall, estimates were similar regardless of parameterization*

+#### Interpretation so far….

+-   Heritability is low, but often none zero.
+    -   These values are consistent with heritability of growth observed in other species (e.g., mussels in Sunday et al 2011).
+    -   Under certain selection scenarios (modeled in Sunday et al. 2011) these heritabilities are sufficient to impact evolutionary potential.
+-   Models appears to struggle deciding on the contribution of additive genetic vs. maternal effects.
+-   Does appear to be some differences in heritability depending on parent-offspring combination.

+#### Next Steps

+-   Next up is fitting more complex models that include treatment (either parental, offspring, or both) as well as parental methylation in the model and evaluating performance.

+1. We know both parental environment and offspring environment have significant effects from Elises model, but including them in the model as random effects will allow us to specifically partition phenotypic variation by both parental and offspring environments, to examine the magnitude of an environmental effect vs. additive genetic variation.

-### Stage 2 : What is the heritability of larval growth plasticity to OA?
+### Stages 2 + 3 : What is the genetic correlation between responses in current vs. future conditions?
+What is the heritability of larval growth plasticity to OA?

+When considering heritability and selection acting on a trait in multiple environments (i.e., ambient and future OA conditions).
+There are two other related questions that are often asked:

+1. What is the genetic covariance in a trait observed in multiple conditions?
+2. What is the selection on the reaction norm (plasticity of a trait)?

+Both questions are similar in that they are interested in understanding the performance of a phenotype in at least two environments.
+The first question can be addressed using a bivariate model described by Wilson et al 2010, whereby you include the same trait under different conditions as your response variables.
+While selection on the reaction norms may be performed in multiple ways, but one way is using linear regression to generate slopes (reaction norms) for trait performance across the different conditions.
+This slope can then be used in an animal model to examine the heritability of plasticity (see Weis et al. 1990 for example).

+The downside of these approaches:

+1. In the bivariate model you should ideally have paired data (measures of phenotype for the same individual across both environments)
-This is another way of thinking about the larval growth data.
-Rather than partitioning the variance of phenotype based on offspring environment as a random effect we can estimate family-level reaction norms using linear regression.
-The slope of this model would serve as the response variable inside the animal model.
-We could perform similar model testing as above (minus offspring environment).
-The downside of this approach is it compresses all of out individual observations into a single family observation (i.e., the slope of the regression), which substantially reduces our power.
+2. When estimating plasticity at the family-level (our only option here since we don’t have multiple phenotypes for the same individual) the use of linear regression compresses all of our individual observations into a single family observation (i.e., the slope of the regression), which substantially reduces our power.
 This approach is based on work done by Weiss et al 1990.